Tricalcium aluminate: Effect on cement properties

 Because they are even more basic, the alkali-loaded polymorphs are correspondingly more reactive.
 Appreciable amounts (>1%) in cement make set control difficult, and the cement becomes excessively hygroscopic.
 The cement powder flowability is reduced, and air-set lumps tend to form.
 They withdraw water from gypsum on storage of the cement, leading to false set.
 For this reason, their formation is avoided wherever possible.
 It is more energetically favorable for sodium and potassium to form sulfates and chlorides in the kiln, but if insufficient sulfate ion is present, any surplus alkalis congregate in the aluminate phase.
 The feed and fuel in the kiln system are preferably controlled chemically to keep the sulfate and alkalis in balance.
 However, this stoichiometry is only maintained if there is substantial surplus oxygen in the kiln atmosphere: if "reducing conditions" set in, then sulfur is lost as SO2, and reactive aluminates start to form.
 This is readily monitored by tracking the clinker sulfate level on an hour-to-hour basis.

-Hydration steps
+Hydration

-Water reacts instantly with tricalcium aluminate.
-Hydration likely begins already during grinding of cement clinker due to residual humidity and dehydration of gypsum additives.
-Initial contact with water causes protonation of single bonded oxygen atoms on aluminate rings and leads to the formation of calcium hydroxide.
-The next steps in the sequence of the hydration reaction involve the generated hydroxide ions as strong nucleophiles, which fully hydrolyze the ring structure in combination with water.
+Tricalcium aluminate hydrates in the process of forming Portland cement.
+Using X-ray diffraction, two hydrates form, the hexahydrate abbreviated C3AH6 and a nonadecahydrate abbreviated C4AH19.
+In the presence of gypsum, a component of typical clinkers, the sulfate (S) forms with the formula C4ASH12.